aome510/hackernews-TUI/README.md

 The below sections will list the application's default shortcuts, which can be customized by changing the [key mappings](https://github.com/aome510/hackernews-TUI/blob/main/doc/config.md#keymap) in the user's config file.

-For more information about configuring the key mapping or defining custom shortcuts, please refer to the [config documentation](https://github.com/aome510/hackernews-TUI/blob/main/doc/config.md#keymap).
+For more information about configuring the application's key mappings or defining custom shortcuts, please refer to the [config documentation](https://github.com/aome510/hackernews-TUI/blob/main/doc/config.md#keymap).

-### Global key shortcuts
+### Global shortcuts

 | Command                 | Description             | Default Shortcut   |
 | ----------------------- | ----------------------- | ------------------ |